Fastrings/Photomosaics/README_WEB.md

-# PHOTOMOSAICS

 Simple photomosaics program using OpenCV in python.
-You can find the github repository [here](https://github.com/Fastrings/Photomosaics).

 The photomosaic algorithm is a way to create a large image by using smaller images as tiles.
 Each tile is chosen to best match the colors of the corresponding section of the large image.